lmnaslimited/lens-docs/src/content/docs/04-developer-cheat-sheet/02-prism/05-modification.md

 **Use Case**

-Apply Filter for the Link Field in the Customisation level
+Apply Filter for the Link Field in the Customization level

 ### Steps

-1. Go to **Doctype Customisation**
+1. Go to **Doctype Customization**

 2. Click on the **Link field** where you want to apply the filter (e.g., a field linking to `Customer`).